 On the flight to Europe, Nick and his wife meet a wealthy man (Luke Evans) who invites the married couple onto his yacht for a cruise around Europe.
-Once on the yacht, someone is murdered.
+Once on the yacht, however, someone is tragically murdered.
 To make things worse, Nick and his wife are framed for that murder.
-Now, they must rely on Nick’s detective instincts, as well as their strength as husband and wife, to prove their innocence.
-However, the stakes get higher as the real killer takes more victims.
+Now they must rely on Nick’s detective instincts, as well as their strength as husband and wife, to prove their innocence.
+Unfortunately, their situation goes from bad to worse, as the real killer begins to claim more victims.

 The Pros & Cons

 The Mystery (+4pts)